trychlos/pwix-accounts-ui/README.md

     Defaults to `AccountsUI.C.PreferredLabel.EMAIL_ADDRESS` though the actually displayed label heavily depends of the runtime configuration as we try to always display something.

+- `resetPasswordTwice`

+    Whether to request the user to enter twice the password when resetting for an existing account.

+    Accepted values are `true` or `false`, defaulting to the value of the `passwordTwice` package configuration.

+- `resetPwdTextOne`
+- `resetPwdTextTwo`

+    Display personalization of the Reset password dialog box.

+    These options let the application provides its own content before the input fields of the corresponding panel.

+    Value is expected to be a HTML string, or a function which returns such a string.

+    Defaults to 'Hello <b>%s</b>,<br />Welcome again!<br />Let us reset your password, and enjoy.' for the first text, none for the second.

 - `sendVerificationEmail`

     Whether to send a verification email to each newly created user.